cherylberger/Surfs_up/README.md

 ### Determine the Summary Statistics for the month of December

 Using Python, Pandas functions and methods, and SQLAlchemy, you’ll filter the date column of the Measurements table in the hawaii.sqlite database to retrieve all the temperatures for the month of December.
 The dependencies were loaded in Step 1 before analyzing the Juen results, the same dependencies and functions will be needed again for the analysis of the December data.
-The code detailed below was added to new code blocks in (filename).
+The code detailed below was added to new code blocks in https://github.com/cherylberger/Surfs_up/blob/main/SurfsUp_Challenge.ipynb.

 #### Run the query
 ![image](https://user-images.githubusercontent.com/94234511/151652520-f5bfac51-0f3a-415c-b444-e3e613138f1c.png)